curlyjen28/Elk-Stack-Project/README.md

 - Add the ELK Server IP followed by ansible_python_interpreter=/usr/bin/python3 under [ELKServers] group
 - Save the hosts file: ctrl-x, Y to save, Enter to save as the hosts filename
 - Make sure you are in the directory that install-elk.yml is in: cd/etc/ansible
-- Edit install-elk-yml: nano install-elk.yml
+- Edit installelk-yml: nano installelk.yml
 - Make sure the install-elk.yml file matches the one attached to this repository
-- Save the yml file: ctrl-x, Y to save, Enter to save as the install-elk.yml filename
+- Save the yml file: ctrl-x, Y to save, Enter to save as the installelk.yml filename
-- Install ELK using playbook: ansible-playbook install-elk.yml
+- Install ELK using playbook: ansible-playbook installelk.yml
 - Edit the filebeat-config.yml and metricbeat-config.yml files to point to your ELK Stack
 - nano filebeat-config.yml
 - nano metricbeat-config.yml